 “Offline practice should also be supplemented with ample shadowing time.
 Have new staff listen in to more experienced colleagues on the phone and then give them the opportunity to make calls supervised by a senior colleague who can offer feedback.”

 These training techniques not only help to boost millennial confidence with phone calls, they improve customer service across the board.
 This is something CALLCARE has written about extensively.
-You can read one of our guides on the subject here.
+You can read one of our guides on the most sought after customer skills here.

 Finally, to get some real-life millennial comment, we spoke to Verena Franco; a 19-year old Junior Account Executive working in PR and digital marketing.
 Verena has some valuable insight into the millennial’s relationship with phone calls.